The Audition That Changed Everything

 I hadn’t.

 The director asked for seventeen takes.
 My throat hurt.
 My confidence tanked.
-But something clicked during that session—voice acting wasn’t just “talking into a microphone.”
+But something clicked during that session — voice acting wasn’t just “talking into a microphone.”
 It was a craft.
 And once I understood that, doors started opening.
-I’ve since done VO work for student films, commercial projects, and even a few indie video games that maybe six people played.
+I’ve since done VO work for student films, commercial projects, and a few indie video games that maybe six people played.

 Voice acting saved my ass more than once when on-camera work dried up.
-And if you’re reading this, you’re probably wondering how to get started without the trial-by-fire approach I stumbled through.
+If you’re reading this, you’re probably wondering how to get started without the trial-by-fire approach I stumbled through.
+Let’s fix that.

 You scroll through job listings on Voices.com or Backstage and see requirements like “professional demo reel required” or “must have home studio setup.”
-But how do you get a demo reel without experience?
-And how do you justify buying studio gear when you haven’t booked a single job?
+I remember scrolling through a job board early on and finding a $50 gig that wanted a $2,000 home studio and a producer’s credit on top of it.
+It felt rigged.
+How do you get a demo reel without experience?
+How do you justify studio gear when you haven’t booked a single job?

-It’s a catch-22 that stops most people before they even start.
+It’s a catch-22 that stops most people before they start.

 Why Breaking In Is Hard (And Why That’s Actually Good News)